waluskk/iit-linux-search/text_processing_with_linux_commands_tuesday.md

 ![task 4](task4.png)

 **Explanation:**
-cut -d "=" - cut command looks for the char "=" and splits the line there -f 2 - cut parameter that specifies the second part of the line (after age=) sort - groups the similar numbers together uniq -c - joins the duplicates together and counts (-c parameter) (uniq only works when the numbers are close together) sort -n -r - sorts the lines numerically (-n) in reverse (-r), so the biggest value is at the top head -n 1 - gets only the first (-n 1) line (biggest number)
+<br>cut -d "=" - cut command looks for the char "=" and splits the line there
+<br>-f 2 - cut parameter that specifies the second part of the line (after age=)
+<br>sort - groups the similar numbers together
+<br>uniq -c - joins the duplicates together and counts (-c parameter) (uniq only works when the numbers are close together)
+<br>sort -n -r - sorts the lines numerically (-n) in reverse (-r), so the biggest value is at the top
+<br>head -n 1 - gets only the first (-n 1) line (biggest number)

 ---